LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 ### Use AMA to identify required code changes for target MoRE
 <details open>
 <Summary> Use the Application Modernization Accelerator to analyze the application and identify required code changes.
-Generate a migration bundle which then will be used in the AMA Dev Tools </Summary>
+Generate a migration plan which then will be used in the AMA Dev Tools </Summary>

 1. Switch to the browser and access AMA via the URL **https://rhel9-base.gym.lan:3001**, then open the **MoRE_Demo** workspace.